BA (St John’s College, University of Oxford); MA (Queen’s University, Canada); Ph.D. (University of California, Berkeley)

-Assistant Professor, Department of History, the Chinese University of Hong Kong
+Assistant Professor, Department of History, CUHK

-Prof. Morton has previously held posts as a Junior Fellow in Byzantine Studies at Dumbarton Oaks in Washington, D.C. and as a Rome Award holder at the British School in Rome.
-Since joining CUHK in January 2019, he has received an Early Career Scholarship from the Hong Kong Research Grants Council for a new project entitled ‘Law and Orthodoxy: Byzantine Legal Reform and Greek Religious Identity in the Crusading Era (c.
-1000–1260)’.
-This will examine the systematisation and professionalisation of religious law in the Byzantine Empire between the eleventh and thirteenth centuries, seeking to understand how these factors helped to reinforce a distinct Eastern Orthodox identity among medieval Greek Christians that contributed to their estrangement from Roman Catholic Christians in the West.
+Before joining CUHK, Prof. Morton held posts as a Junior Fellow in Byzantine Studies at Dumbarton Oaks (Harvard University) in Washington D.C.
+(2016–2017) and as a Rome Award holder at the British School in Rome (2018).
+Since coming to Hong Kong, he has received an Early Career Scholarship (2020–2023) and a General Research Fund award (2023–2025) from the Hong Kong Research Grants Council for the project ‘Law and Orthodoxy: Legal Scholarship in the Byzantine Church c.
+1050–1204’.
+This examines the systematisation and professionalization of religious canon law in the Byzantine Empire between the mid-eleventh and early-thirteenth centuries, seeking to understand how these factors helped to reinforce a distinctive Eastern Orthodox identity among medieval Greek Christians and divide them from Roman Catholic Christians in Western Europe.

-|2020–2022||Law and Orthodoxy: Byzantine Legal Reform and Greek Religious Identity in the Crusading Era (c.1000-1260)
+|2020–2023||Law and Orthodoxy: Byzantine Legal Reform and Greek Religious Identity in the Crusading Era (c.1000-1260)

 |2018||Byzantine Law and Religious Culture in Medieval Italy: Understanding the Italo-Greek Nomocanons (10th-14th Centuries)

 Post-Doctoral Fellow, British School at Rome, Rome Award, 2018